snwagner777/EconomyPlumbing/replit.md

 - If unsure about a field's existence, grep the codebase for actual usage before assuming
 - Document any new API patterns discovered in this file for future reference

+**CRITICAL RULE: Next.js Server-Side Rendering (SSR) - NEVER Break It**
+- This is a Next.js 15 App Router project - ALL pages are server-rendered by default for SEO
+- NEVER wrap server components in 'use client' providers - this defeats the entire purpose of Next.js
+- NEVER create wrapper components that force entire pages to be client-side
+- Red Flags - NEVER do this:
+  - ❌ Creating a `<MarketingPageShell>` that wraps pages in a client provider
+  - ❌ Creating a `<PhoneNumberProvider>` context that makes pages client-side
+  - ❌ Wrapping server components in any 'use client' context providers
+  - ❌ Making entire pages client-side just to pass props down
+- Correct Pattern - ALWAYS follow this:
+  - ✅ Server page (`page.tsx`) fetches data server-side (getPhoneNumbers, database queries, etc.)
+  - ✅ Server page passes data as props to client component
+  - ✅ Client component receives props and renders UI
+  - ✅ Example: `app/(public)/page.tsx` (server) → fetches phone config → passes to `HomeClient.tsx` (client)
+- Why This Matters:
+  - SEO: Google crawlers need server-rendered HTML with phone numbers, content, metadata
+  - Performance: Server-side data fetching is faster than client-side
+  - UTM Tracking: Phone numbers are dynamically resolved based on URL params during SSR
+  - Type Safety: Props are statically typed, contexts can be misused
+- If you're tempted to create a provider/wrapper: STOP and ask "Can I pass this as a prop instead?"
+- Exception: Only use 'use client' for interactive components that truly need client-side state (forms, modals, etc.)

 ## System Architecture

 ### Frontend